galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-umis/tutorial.md

  * 07-12bp: noisy, highly varied distribution of bases.
  * 13-30bp: T-dominated region

-We can see that the distribution of the first 6bp is relatively more even than the following 6bp which seems to have more extreme variation.
+We can see that the distribution of nucleotides in the 01-06bp range is relatively more stable than the distribution of nucleotides in the 07-12bp range, which seems to exhibit more extreme variation.

 > ### {% icon question %} Question
 >